Oyo Civil Servants Shun NLC Strike | Leadership Newspaper

 “We are not sure whether there is a strike or not.
 We didn’t know we would be able to enter our offices this morning when we arrived at work.

-“As you can see, everybody is going about their normal duties without any hindrance,” she said.
+“As you can see, everybody is going about his or her normal duties without any hindrance,” she said.

 The primary school teachers had commenced the indefinite strike to demand the payment of promotion arrears between 2011 and 2016 among other demands.